MadeByMike/madebymike/_posts/2014-06-12-detecting-transition-start.md

 As I said, it is not ideal.
 It requires some specific css with a 0.00001s transition to detect the transition start.

-I'm looking forward to findind a better method.
+I'm looking forward to finding a better method.
 If you do let me know.